-Certificates will not be issued in respect of Shares.
-Ownership of Shares will be evidenced by an entry on the Register of Shareholders.
-Notifications in respect of periodic income distributions on Shares will show the number of Shares held by the Shareholder on which the income distribution is being made.
-For all Shares, individual statements of a Shareholder's holding (or, where Shares are jointly held, the first named holder's) will be issued automatically as at 31 December and 30 June of each year.
-Shareholders registered with our online offering to access their holding will be provided with their statements via this medium only.
-Ad-hoc valuation statements may also be issued upon request by the registered Shareholder.
-The ACD reserves the right to make a charge for any ad-hoc valuation statements issued.
+Share certificates will not be issued in respect of Shares.
+Ownership of Shares will be evidenced by an entry on the Company's Register of Shareholders.
+Statements in respect of periodic distributions on Shares will show the number of Shares held by the recipient.
+Individual statements of a Shareholder's Shares will be issued automatically as at 5 April and 5 October of each year but as from June 2010, the individual statements will be issued as at 30 June and 31 December of each year.
+Shareholder's registered with our online offering to access their holding will be provided with their statements via this medium only.
+Statements may also be issued at any time on request by the registered Shareholder.